sparrowwallet/sparrow/README.md

 Linux    | ~/.sparrow
 Windows  | %APPDATA%/Sparrow

-Testnet and regtest configurations (along with their wallets) are stored in subfolders to allow easy switching between networks.
+Testnet, regtest and signet configurations (along with their wallets) are stored in subfolders to allow easy switching between networks.

 ## Reporting Issues